BEXIS2/Documents/Docs/Datasets.md

 A Data Structure defines all variables of the data you want to upload (e.g. names, data types, units, missing values).
 Before you can upload **tabular primary data**, a Data Structure must be defined.

+> **Note:** After data upload, variables in the data structure cannot be added, removed, or reordered.

 You can create or assign a Data Structure on the [dataset edit page](#dataset-edit-page) using the Data Structure drop-down menu.
 The following options are available:

 - **[Reuse an existing structure](#reusing-data-structures)**: Use an already defined Data Structure. **Best practice:** Reuse existing Data Structures whenever possible to ensure consistency and save time.